SnugTop/Tor-Fingerprinting/README.md

 python data_analysis.py <directory_path_containing_pcap_files>
 ```

-directory for pcaps to be analyze is "pcaps"
+directory for pcaps to be analyze is "pcaps" in this file but may be whatever you name it.

+IMPORTAN: (This may take a minute to process all the files.
+It took much longer (3 minutes) when I ran it in Google Cloud as opposed to a matter of seconds on my own machine.)

 This script will: